vanzasetia/personal-website/src/blogs/tips-web-performance.md

 Do not use custom fonts.
 They can be heavier than a page on your website.
 You should not use them if you want to have a light website.
 I recommend visiting the "[Modern Font Stacks](https://modernfontstacks.com/)" to see a list of local fonts.
 Another option is not to set any `font-family`.
 Let the users choose the fonts.

 Do not add animations and transitions.
 Do not add a hover effect.
 Transitions and animations can cause lags.
 They can also create unnecessary delays.
-When a user needs to wait for the animation before the content appears, it is a waste of time.
+When a user needs to wait for the animation before the text appears, it is a waste of time.